 Time to start planning your Christmas baking … YES!

 Then, take a look at the new Mein Deutschland Collection below and see if you can find your favorite place in Germany?
 There are 195 cities and towns, some very well-known, like Münich (home of Oktoerfest) and others, lesser known places.

-Whether you’re wearing the fanny pack as you travel, drinking from the ‘hearted’ mug, or dreaming on the red, yellow, and black pillow, you’ll be looking at which place you next want to visit.
+Whether you’re wearing the fanny pack as you travel, drinking from your Mein Deutschland mug, or dreaming on your red, yellow, and black pillow, you’ll be looking at which place you next want to visit.
 Or, you’ll be reminiscing about your past memorable stays in these remarkable German places.

 And yes, Germans start their Christmas gift shopping early too. 🙂

 Keep Your Memories Alive

 You’d go into her kitchen and find all sorts of wonderful treats: Rouladen, Red Cabbage, Black Forest Cake, Apple Strudel, and, so MUCH MORE.
 Lecker schmecker.* All that yumminess.

 Great memories.
 But now, you want to enjoy these again and you wonder, “How do I make them?“